howtographql/howtographql/content/backend/graphql-node-typescript/4-a-simple-query.md

 that allows you to retrieve a list of `Link` elements.
 This list is guaranteed to never be `null` (if anything, it will be empty) and never contain any elements that are `null` - that's what the two exclamation marks are for.

+> If you wish to read more about GraphQL and nullability, go ahead to [GraphQL official documentation](https://graphql.org/learn/schema/#lists-and-non-null).

 ### Implement resolver functions

 The next step is to implement the resolver function for the `feed` query.
 In fact, one thing we haven't mentioned yet is